Henry Mangles Denham: Survey of the South Pacific, 1852-1861

-On 18 February 1852 Denham was made captain of HMS Herald.
+On 18 February 1852, Denham was appointed captain of HMS Herald.
 As captain of HMS Herald, he carried out major survey work around Australia, New Caledonia and other parts of the Southwest Pacific in the period 1852 to 1861.

 The voyage of HMS Herald earned him a lasting place in the history of maritime surveying.
-For a decade, the Herald surveyed and charted known land masses and suspected hazards in the south-west Pacific and substantial parts of the Australian coast, thereby establishing safe routes for shipping.
-Some of the Herald's charts are still in use.
+For a decade, the Herald surveyed and charted known land masses and suspected hazards in the south-west Pacific and substantial parts of the Australian coast, These efforts were instrumental in establishing safe shipping routes.
+Many of the charts produced by the Herald's surveying expeditions are still utilised today.
 At the time of Denham's voyages, the south-west Pacific was a mission field, a site of commercial activity, and a colonial outpost.
-The natural history specimens gathered by naturalists William Grant Milne and John MacGillivray on the expedition resulted in significant additions to botanical and ornithological collections.
+The natural history specimens gathered by naturalists William Grant Milne and John MacGillivray on the expedition made substantial contributions to botanical and ornithological collections.

 The voyage began in England on 21 February 1852, arriving in Australia on 18 February 1853.
-On 30 October 1852, a deep-sea sounding taken ono the passage betwee Rio de Janeiro and the Cape of Good Hope showed a depth of 7706 fathom.
+On 30 October 1852, a deep-sea sounding taken on the passage between Rio de Janeiro and the Cape of Good Hope showed a depth of 7706 fathom.
 The ship then began its main survey by visiting Lord Howe Island, the Isle of Pines (New Caledonia) and Aneityum (Vanuatu) (19 February 1853 to 1 January 1854); New Zealand and Raoul Island, (2 January 1854 to 2 September 1854); Fiji, (3 September 1854 to 24 November 1854); and Norfolk Island (June 1855).
 After a second visit to Fiji, (25 June 1855 to 3 February 1856), the Herald was involved with the resettlement of the Pitcairn Islanders to Norfolk Island, (4 February 1856 to 26 June 1856).
 A third visit was then undertaken to Fiji, (27 June 1856 to 26 February 1857), followed by the survey of Port Jackson, New South Wales, (27 February 1857 to 20 December 1857); Bass Strait, King George Sound and Shark Bay (21 December 1857 to 29 June 1858).
 After three visits to the Coral Sea, (30 June 1858 to 23 May 1860), the Herald began the first leg of its homeward voyage, Sydney to Surabaya, (24 May 1860 to 20 November 1860), departing Surabaya on 21 November 1860 and arriving at Chatham on 1 June 1861.

 Commander-in-chief, Pacific

-From 10 May 1864 to 21 November 1866, Denham served as Commander-in-Chief, Pacific Station.
-In 1866, he was knighted for his hydrographical services.
-He retired with the rank of vice admiral in 1871.
+Denham was promoted to rear-admiral in March 1864.
+Between 10 May 1864 and 21 November 1866, Denham served as Commander-in-Chief, Pacific Station.
+He was placed on the retired list in April 1866.
+In 1867, he was knighted for his hydrographical services.
+In 1871, he was promoted on the retired list to the rank of vice admiral.